 We seek proposals for half-day or one-day workshops, which should focus on critical and emerging topics of biomedical imaging.
 We are particularly interested in topics that either give an overview on a focused topic of current interest to the ISBI community or are of wide interest to the biomedical imaging field but come from those communities do not traditionally attend ISBI.

-All workshops will be held on the first day of ISBI2020, i.e. April 3rd 2020 and will be scheduled in morning and/or afternoon sessions with multiple sessions running in parallel.
+All workshops will be held on Saturday, April 4, and will be scheduled in morning and/or afternoon sessions with multiple sessions running in parallel.
 Each workshop is expected to include three components ― invited talks, open call oral and poster presentations.
 Submission formats include one-page mandatory abstracts and four-page optional papers.
 Each session will extend for 4 hours including a coffee break and/or a poster session in the middle.
 A total of $6,000 will be allocated for each half-day workshop.
 A minimum of $3,000 should be spent toward supporting invited speakers with no more than $1,000 for one speaker.
 The remaining fund can be used, for example, to invite additional speakers or to pay for travel expenses, registration and/or prizes for students’ oral and poster presentations.

 Submission format: Workshop proposals must be submitted as a single PDF file (not exceeding four pages excluding biosketches), which should contain: